rawat-piyush/rawat-piyush/README.md

 Hello, I am Piyush, an industrial engineer in the making and an aspiring data scientist.
-- I’m interested in predictive analytics and the use of machine learning models and how to incorporate this in sports betting or sports in general (ex: scouting for a football player).
+- I’m interested in predictive analytics and the use of ANNs and how to incorporate this in sports betting or sports in general (ex: scouting for a football player).
 - I’m currently learning about investemnts & financing and how to use alogrithms for trading (stocks, commodities etc.).
 - My other areas of interests include operations research, optimization and econometrics.
 - My upcoming projects: